 What is the MPC Program?

 In 2006, amendments were proposed to the existing MPC Program.
-The Minority Peer Counselor Steering Committee has been working to revitalize the MPC program for the past two years.
+The MPC Steering Committee has been working to revitalize the MPC program for the past two years.
 In recent years, MPC’s have been unable to effectively fulfill their responsibilities as advocates for the community of color at Brown because their time and energy has been tied up in general peer counselor unit duties and administrative tasks.
 The Steering Committee synthesized survey responses from past and current MPC’s and reviewed the feedback received from the All Class MPC Reunion (four years ago) to develop a plan to refocus the program.
 The Steering Committee assessed that in the best interest of the beloved community, MPCs should be fulfilling campus wide responsibilities that will have more positive impact upon all classes (not just first years).

 Today, MPCs are assigned to many of the first year units.
 They serve as resources and mentors to all first year students about matters related to the student of color experience.
 They also work in collaboration with Residential Peer leaders to implement workshops on class, race, sexism and homophobia.
 MPCs also expose members of the incoming class to valuable campus resources.